Glaciology

-Glaciology (from Latin glacies 'frost, ice' and Ancient Greek λόγος 'subject matter'; lit. 'study of ice') is the scientific study of glaciers, or more generally ice and natural phenomena that involve ice.
+Glaciology (from Latin glacies 'frost, ice' and Ancient Greek λόγος 'subject matter'; lit. 'study of ice') is the scientific study of glaciers, or, more generally, ice and natural phenomena that involve ice.

 Glaciology is an interdisciplinary Earth science that integrates geophysics, geology, physical geography, geomorphology, climatology, meteorology, hydrology, biology, and ecology.
 The impact of glaciers on people includes the fields of human geography and anthropology.
 The discoveries of water ice on the Moon, Mars, Europa and Pluto add an extraterrestrial component to the field, which is referred to as "astroglaciology".

 Overview

-A glacier is an extended mass of ice formed from snow falling and accumulating over a long period of time; glaciers move very slowly, either descending from high mountains, as in valley glaciers, or moving outward from centers of accumulation, as in continental glaciers.
+A glacier is a persistent body of dense ice (a form of rock) formed from snow falling and accumulating over a long period of time; glaciers move very slowly, either descending from high mountains, as in valley glaciers, or moving outward from centers of accumulation, as in continental glaciers.

 Areas of study within glaciology include glacial history and the reconstruction of past glaciation.
 A glaciologist is a person who studies glaciers.
 A glacial geologist studies glacial deposits and glacial erosive features on the landscape.
 Glaciology and glacial geology are key areas of polar research.